What we know about the high, broad turnout in the 2020 election

 This story is based on a Washington Post analysis of 2000-2020 data from the Current Population Survey Voting and Registration Supplement, which is conducted after each even-year election by the Census Bureau.
 Because the survey significantly overestimates turnout rates, the data were adjusted to match state-level turnout levels among the voting-eligible population according to estimates by the United States Elections Project using a method proposed by Aram Hur and Christopher H. Achen.

-Emily Guskin contributed to this report.
+Emily Guskin and Ted Mellnik contributed to this report.